Professional Development & Training

 Explore strategies for support.

-Understand Hoarding Disorder (HD) and Severe Domestic Squalor (SDS) including the
+Understand Hoarding Disorder (HD) and Severe Domestic Squalor (SDS) – including the DSM5 Diagnostic Criteria

-Understand the behaviours, psychology and emotional attachments that people with HD and SDS experience.
+Understand the behaviours, psychology and emotional attachments that people with HD & SDS experience.

 Effectively use the Assessment tools to inform work practice.